Trump gets 2 scoops of ice cream, everyone else gets 1

 Business at any cost

-Trump casts himself throughout the interview as America's businessman, someone who is bringing a his private-sector savvy to the White House to spur growth and create jobs.
+Trump casts himself throughout the interview as America's businessman, someone who is bringing his private-sector savvy to the White House to spur growth and create jobs.
 That focus extends to faulty digital launching systems on aircraft carriers -- "Time and material means you're going to get your ass kicked" -- to arms deals with unlikely African leaders.

 TIME reported that Trump brought up how he is trying to mint an arms deal with an African leader who has decades-old human rights concerns, all in the name of spurring American business.
 Trump declined to name the country.